-In the FIT-06 study, there were no serious side effects related to GTU-MultiHIV B. Local vaccine reactions that occurred immediately or 30 minutes after injections were mild to moderate in severity and were seen more often in participants receiving the intradermal injection than in participants receiving the intramuscular injection.
-Examples of local vaccine reactions that occurred include bleeding at the injection site and localized swelling and hardening of tissue.
-Other side effects that occurred in participants receiving GTU-MultiHV B and participants receiving placebo included swelling of lymph nodes, upper respiratory tract infections, and increased blood levels of creatine phosphokinase (an enzyme that’s normally found in the heart, brain, and skeletal muscles).10,11,15
+Results of this study showed no serious side effects related to GTU-MultiHIV B. Local vaccine reactions that occurred immediately or 30 minutes after injections were mild to moderate in severity and were seen more often in participants receiving theinjection than in participants receiving the injection.
+Examples of local vaccine reactions that occurred include bleeding at the injection site and swelling and hardening of tissue.
+Other side effects that occurred in participants receiving GTU-MultiHIV B and participants receiving placebo included swelling of , upper respiratory tract infections, and increased blood levels of creatine phosphokinase (an that’s normally found in the heart, brain, and skeletal muscles).8,9,15

 Because GTU-MultiHIV B is still being studied, information on possible side effects of the vaccine is not complete.
 As testing of GTU-MultiHIV B continues, additional information on possible side effects will be gathered.